A child looks out from behind a structure she's building with modular robotic blocks

 The first dedicated MakerLab @ Main opened in June 2016, also thanks to our LSTA funding.
 When Main Library closed for renovation in January 2017, maker programming for all ages continued in a temporary space at Northgate Mall.

-Now, with the transformed Main Library, what started out as one 3D printer in the computer lab has become a full-fledged department, with two large programming spaces and a new library team dedicated to providing world-class maker programming and resources!
+Now, with the transformed Main Library, what started out as one 3D printer in the computer lab has become a full-fledged Maker + STEAM department, two makerspaces and a Recording Studio, and excited library staff dedicated to providing world-class maker and STEAM programming and resources!

 Did you know?